cartagenae/TicTacToe/README.md

 In other words, there is no (un)supervised learning enforced on this script.
 The machine just chooses randomly if a spot is open.

-Feel free to browse around it if you would like and maybe copy the source code to tamper with it as you may...
+Feel free to browse around it if you would like and copy the source code to tamper with it as you may...

 ----------------------------------------------------------------------------------------------------------------------